potty-dzmeia/SoundRecorder/README.md

 * To use the program:
     * Download all the files from the ** /release** directory onto your local hard drive
-    * To start the program execute the SoundRecorder.exe file
+    * Start the SoundRecorder.exe file

+* For programmers:
     * The project is under VisualStudio